 If you want something closer to a smartwatch, the newer Garmin Venu Sq is well worth considering.
 It has a slim, stylish design, a good range of fitness tracking profiles with onboard GPS, and a pulse ox sensor.
 It's a little more expensive though, so if you don't need the frills then the Forerunner 45 is likely the better option.

 - Out now in the UK, US and Australia

-With a £169.99 / $199.99 / AU$299.00 price tag at launch the Forerunner 45 is one of the cheapest Garmin watches and sits in the middle of the budget running watches bracket alongside the likes of the Polar M430 and the Coros Pace.
+With a £169.99 / $199.99 / AU$299.00 price tag at launch, the Forerunner 45 was one of the cheapest Garmin watches and sat in the middle of the budget running watches bracket alongside the likes of the Polar M430 and the Coros Pace.

 - Very basic but not unpleasant design

 - Light and more plastic than top-end watches

 - Easy navigation and controls

 There are actually two Forerunner 45 versions: the standard 45, which has a 42mm case, and the 45S with a slightly smaller 39mm case, suitable for those with smaller wrists.
 Even the 42mm case is much smaller than most other running watches though.